 Location: Leeds, London and Edinburgh

-Challenging the perceptions of older people in society and in the arts, this project focuses on transforming older people’s memories into an ambitious new work.
-The cast includes older people and actors performing together, which will tour to both mainstream theatre venues and care home settings.
+Challenging the perceptions of older people in society and in the arts, this project focused on transforming older people’s memories into an ambitious new work.
+The cast included older people and actors performing together.

 Lead organisation: Graeae Theatre Company

 Exploring the issues of physical fitness on rehabilitation, this project highlighted the often forgotten casualties of war.
 Deaf and disabled ex-veterans were trained in theatre and aerial performance to develop a powerful commemoration for the soldiers who were disabled during the World Wars and later lost their lives.

 Partners: Art Link, Plan B, Fullbright, Manifesto JA and Yuva Ekta Foundation

 Location: Australia, Brazil, India, Jamaica, UK and USA

 Revealing social inequality and the complexities of a place called ‘home’, this ambitious multi-art form project highlighted a diverse range of international perspectives.
 Project participants included Gaels across Scotland, Glaswegian Bangladeshis, shanty town residents in Kingston, Favela residents in Rio de Janeiro and street children in New Delhi (to name just a few).
 Creative outcomes of these collaborations were showcased at a festival marking the 10th anniversary of National Theatre Scotland.

 Partners: Newcastle United Football Club and Newcastle United Football Foundation